lend-invest/react-flexi-table/README.md

 # FlexiTable (react-flexi-table)

-FlexiTable is a react table component that dynamically adjust column widths to fit content and space created by the people at [lendinvest.com](http://lendinvest.com).
+FlexiTable is a react table component that dynamically adjusts column widths to fit content and space created by the people at [lendinvest.com](http://lendinvest.com).

 Contents:
   - Why create this project?